mofekayode/zeta-react-challenge/README.md

 ## The Challenge

-Build a to-do list app in React.
+Build a todo list app in React.
 It should meet the following:

 #### Product Requirements
 - As a user, I can add an item to my todo list